bytezyme/walk-in-the-forest/README.md

 # Walk in the Forest

 This repository hosts code and notebooks associated with the educational website, [walkintheforest.com](https://walkintheforest.com).
 The notebooks are deployed using [Binder](https://www.mybinder.org).
-The Conda environment used to build these notebooks is include in `environment.yml`.

 ## Binder Links to Notebooks